 There is no clear answer to this question.
 Many of the these anxiolytics have decades of medical research and widespread use behind them, as well as only minor, manageable, or nonexistent side effects, but are still used primarily as a crutch for people already experiencing anxiety disorders, rather than as a nootropic-booster for people with healthy brains.

 Probably most significantly, any use of the term “drug” has a significant negative connotation in our culture.
 Phenibut is a “drug”, and “drugs are bad.”

 There are nine primary uses of Phenibut: anxiety, alcoholism, insomnia, stress, fatigue, post-traumatic stress disorder (PTSD), depression, nootropic (memory, learning, and cognition), and premature ejaculation.
 Despite some overlap and no clear border between some of these indications, Phenibut manifests its effects through the same pathway within the brain — GABA signaling.

 All ethics aside, there is ample proof that use of Phenibut can greatly reduce anxiety, and where there is an advantage to be gained – even where risks are involved – some people will leap at the chance to capitalize.
 At Corpina, we anticipate the social tide will continue to turn in favor of effective anxiety medication (herbal and synthetic), and that the beneficial effects to users who choose to take control of their brains will inevitably outweigh the costs.

 Everything you need to know about Phenibut

-Scientific studies demonstrate that phenibut can be safely used to treat anxiety, depression, epilepsy, speech disorders, and insomnia.
+Scientific studies demonstrate that Phenibut can be safely used to treat anxiety and depression.